 Are all cannabis plants identical?

 Cannabis plants are not all identical.
 There are different species including Cannabis sativa and Cannabis indica, and the concentrations of different cannabinoid and non-cannabinoid components vary between these species and different strains.
-For example, Cannabis sativa has higher levels of THC than Cannabis indica.
 The concentration of these substances also depends on the plant’s age, growth conditions (nutrition, humidity, light level), harvest time and storage conditions.